aws-powertools/powertools-lambda-java/docs/FAQs.md

 export JAVA_HOME=<path to GraalVM>
 ```

-### Use log4j > 2.24.0
+### Use log4j `>2.24.0`
 Log4j version `2.24.0` adds [support for GraalVM](https://github.com/apache/logging-log4j2/issues/1539#issuecomment-2106766878).
 Depending on your project's dependency hierarchy, older version of log4j might be included in the final dependency graph.
-Make sure version `>2.24.0` of these dependencies are used by your maven project:
+Make sure version `>2.24.0` of these dependencies are used by your Maven project:

 ```xml
 <dependencies>